France in the Middle Ages: Aristocracy, nobles, knights

-In the Carolingian period, the "aristocracy" (nobilis in the Latin documents) was by no means a legally defined category.
-With traditions going back to the Romans; one was "noble" if he or she possessed significant land holdings, had access to the king and royal court, could receive honores and benefices for service (such as being named count or duke).
+In the Carolingian period, the "aristocracy" (nobilis in the Latin documents) was not a legally defined category.
+With traditions going back to the Romans; a "noble" possessed significant land holdings, had access to the king and royal court, could receive honores and benefices for service (such as being named count or duke).
 Their access to political power in the Carolingian period might also necessitate a need for education.
 Their wealth and power was also evident in their lifestyle and purchase of luxury goods, and in their maintenance of an armed entourage of fideles (men who had sworn oaths to serve them).

 From the late 9th to the late 10th century, the nature of the noble class changed significantly.
-First off, the aristocracy increasingly focused on establishing strong regional bases of landholdings, on taking hereditary control of the counties and duchies, and eventually on erecting these into veritable independent principalities and privatizing various privileges and rights of the state.
+The aristocracy increasingly focused on establishing strong regional bases of landholdings, on taking hereditary control of the counties and duchies, and eventually on erecting these into veritable independent principalities and privatizing various privileges and rights of the state.
 (By 1025, the area north of the Loire was dominated by six or seven of these virtually independent states.)
-After 1000, these counties in turn began to break down into smaller lordships, as smaller lords wrest control of local lands in the so-called "feudal revolution" and seized control over many elements of comital powers (see vassal/feudal below).
+After 1000, these counties in turn began to break down into smaller lordships, as smaller lords wrest control of local lands in the so-called "feudal revolution" and seized control over many elements of comital powers.
 Secondly, from the 9th century on, military ability was increasingly seen as conferring special status, and professional soldiers or milites, generally in the entourage of sworn lords, began to establish themselves in the ranks of the aristocracy (acquiring local lands, building private castles, seizing elements of justice), thereby transforming into the military noble class historians refer to as "knights".